a) By Air?

 From Tegucigalpa, Viana runs a luxury service, leaving Tegucigalpa daily at 6.45am and returning from La Ceiba at 2pm.
 Direct services are run by Etrusca, leaving Tegucigalpa at 10am and 4pm, and leaving La Ceiba at 3am and 10am.
 Cristina also offers a regular direct bus service.

-There is one regular ferry service from the Mulle de Cabotage (the docks) in La Ceiba to Utila.
-The ferry is called the Utila Dream, she leaves the dock in La Ceiba at 9.30am and 4pm every day, and leaves from the main dock in Utila at 6.30am and 2pm.
+There is regular ferry service from the Mulle de Cabotage in La Ceiba to Utila and also from Roatan to Utila on the Utila Dream ferry.
+It departs the dock in La Ceiba for Utila at 9.00 am and 4:00 pm every day.
+It departs Utila to La Ceiba at 7:00 am and 3:20 pm daily.
+From Roatan to Utila it departs at 2:00 pm .It departs Utila to Roatan at 10:15 am.
 If you are prone to seasickness, be sure to ask the Utila Dream ticket office for a free seasickness pill.
 Be sure to take it at least 30 minutes prior to when the ferry leaves.

 d) San Pedro Sula?